Hiswe/vh-check/README.md

 **type:** `function`
 **default:** `function noop(){}`

-you can specify a callback which be called with the sizes result every time a computation occurred.
+you can specify a callback which will be called with an updated `vh-check` object every time a computation occurre.

 ## about browser support